nixfu/reddit-shreddit/README.md

  To request a complete copy of your entire Reddit user data, [follow the process on this page](https://reddit.zendesk.com/hc/en-us/articles/360043048352-How-do-I-request-a-copy-of-my-Reddit-data-and-information-) and Reddit will process the request and in a few days Reddit will send an archive(zip) of all your Reddit data to your reddit account or to your verified email address.

+##### 2. Download a copy of reddit-shreddit to your own system.

+- Install Python3 if you have not done so.
+- Install the PRAW python libary.  see: https://praw.readthedocs.io/en/latest/getting_started/installation.html

-##### 2. Once the archive of your history data is recieved, copy the following files from the Reddit data archive recieved to the same directroy as where you will be running reddit-shreddit.
+##### 3. Once the archive of your history data is recieved, copy the following files from the Reddit data archive recieved to the same directroy as where you will be running reddit-shreddit.

  * **comments.csv** - if you want to keep some recent history go the bottom of the file and delete anything newer that you want to keep
  * **posts.csv** - same-as-above, remove any you want to keep, such as a some recent activity
  * **saved_comments.csv**  - if this file is present it will skip deleting any comments you "saved" on Reddit
  * **saved_posts.csv** - if this file is present it will skip deleteing any posts that you "saved" on Reddit

-##### 3. Create a Reddit API authorization key for your account
+##### 4. Create a Reddit API authorization key for your account

 Go to your [Reddit user account app preferences](https://www.reddit.com/prefs/apps).